daimh/maketree/README.md

 Each \*.mk file is an example, while the Makefile combines all the tests in one file.
 ```
 cd test
-make -n # check out how to run each makent example
+make -n # check out how to run each maketree example
 make # run them all
 ```

 ## Help
 ```
-makent -h
+maketree -h
 ```

 ## Contribute